 In c and d I take the crucial terms with double reference, in both simile and frame.
-In c this term is the pres. part. tūrvan: in the frame it refers to Agni and is construed with loc. yāman "going in triumph on his course"; in the simile it is construed with loc. ráne "like the victor in the battle."
+In c this term is the pres. part. tūrvan: in the frame it refers to Agni and is construed with loc. yāman "going in triumph on his course"; in the simile it is construed with loc. ráṇe "like the victor in the battle."
 The battle with (lit. of) Etaśa is a reference to the conflict between Indra and the Sun involving the Sun's horse Etaśa in some unfortunately puzzling way.
+A further resonance of this phrase tūrvan ná yāman is the PN Tūrvayāna found several times in the RV, incl. nearby VI.18.13.

-$n\vec{u}$ in c seems to have no function and is curiously positioned, though it might be noted that there's a minority position of $n\vec{u}/n\vec{u}$, penultimate in the pāda, and this is fairly common in VI.
+$n\vec{u}$ in c seems to have no function and is curiously positioned, though it might be noted that there's a minority position of $n\hat{u}/n\vec{u}$, penultimate in the pāda, and this is fairly common in VI.